MrEliasen/BDO-Gear-Calculator/README.md

 The following data/features are still outstanding/being developed.

   - Ability to choose rarity for items.
+  - Add non-conbat related gems and gear (like fishing and crafting items).
-  - Missing enhancement information for items.
+  - Missing enhancement information for items (purely visually).
-  - Due to copyright reasons, I cannot include any materials like item icons(as it would be considered distribution of copyrigted material).
+  - Due to copyright reasons, I cannot include any materials like item icons (as it would be considered distribution of copyrigted material).
 However I will investigate what options I have.

 ## Hidden Stats